peter-cyber-create/ndc-frontend/README.md

 ## 📄 License

-This project is proprietary software developed for the National Digital Health Conference 2025.
+This project is proprietary software developed for the NACNDC & JASHConference 2025.

 ## 🤝 Support